DDS Memory Footprint increases with number of nodes

 This issue is for tracking work on understanding/resolving the memory footprint issue.

-#2 Updated by Peter Shanahan over 5 years ago
+#2 Updated by Peter Shanahan almost 7 years ago

 It occasionally happens that the DCMApplication on one or two DCMs in a large partition will never progress beyond "yellow" (active, but not responsive) during Reserve Resources.
 The solution is to use the DAQApplicationManager to stop the DCMApp, stop and start DDS on that DCM, restart the application.